I’m contemplating the theme for my next 100-day blog sprint. As a recent graduate of library school, I’ve got a lot on my mind.

 Upon graduating, I was hired into a role as children’s librarian in a well-endowed public library system.
 My everyday work focuses on reader’s advisory, reference and youth programming.
 I also continued working for my internship employer – EveryLibrary – in the capacity of webinar coordinator.

 I’ve been attending ALA conferences on the cheap since 2012, when I began to seriously consider the library profession.
 I left my summer hike on the Appalachian Trail, flying from Washington D.C. to Las Vegas to get my first sense of the profession on a national scale.
 I couchsurfed and scavenged my way through the conference, absorbing every second of all that good library-loving juju.
 People were great.
 I didn’t know exactly what “kind” of librarian I wanted to be.
 I just wanted to build a career that had a positive impact, on me personally and on those around me.
-I wanted to use my skills to treasure hunt, entertain, education and organize.
+I wanted to use my skills to treasure hunt, entertain, educate and organize.
 I believe in providing access to learning (materials, spaces, community) without barriers.

 Things I’ve learned so far about children’s librarianship: